Recording contract: Copyrights, payment and royalties

 Record companies will generally increase royalty rates or give artistic freedom to get acts to re-sign contracts with them once the original deal has been fulfilled.
 Established acts may otherwise go where they see better opportunity.
 During 1980, Diana Ross released her album diana, which fulfilled her contract with Motown Records.
-The album spawned three US hits (a #1 and two top tens) and sold 10 million copies worldwide.
+The album spawned two US top ten hits (the #1 hit "Upside Down" and the #5 "I'm Coming Out") as well as a UK top ten hit ("My Old Piano", peaking at #5), and sold 10 million copies worldwide.
 Ross, however, felt she was never fairly compensated by Motown for her work with The Supremes or her solo releases.

-When RCA Records offered her $20 million to sign with them, Ross gave Motown the chance to match the deal, or at least offer something almost comparable.
+When RCA Records offered Ross $20 million to sign with them, she gave Motown the chance to match the deal, or at least offer something almost comparable.
 Motown, believing Ross's solo career was too up-and-down, and not seeing any reason to now compensate her for her earlier Supremes work, offered $3 million.
 Split with the decision to remain with the label that made her famous, or sign a deal with a company that was willing to pay her what she felt she was worth, she ultimately signed with RCA.
-That $20 million deal was the biggest recording contract at the time.
-She had signed with RCA for North America only, she signed a separate longterm contract with Capitol/EMI for international territories.
+The $20 million deal was the biggest recording contract at the time.

+Ross had signed with RCA for North America only.
+She signed a separate longterm contract with Capitol/EMI for international territories.
 That contractual amount was never officially released.
 However, it is believed to be as much as $20 more million and she has remained currently signed with them for over 30 years and has produced many more successful recordings internationally including her multi-platinum 1991 release, The Force Behind the Power and an even greater success with a greatest hits compilation, One Woman: The Ultimate Collection that sold over 1.5 million in the United Kingdom alone, spending several weeks at #1.

-There are plenty examples of recording contracts available in music business guides, legal texts and also online.
+There are plenty of examples of recording contracts available in music business guides, legal texts and also online.